 The size of the study grant depends on the level of the studies, age, marital status, whether the student has a child or not, whether the student lives with parents or not and on economic circumstances.
-The basic amounts since August 2015 are summarized in Table 4.
+The basic amounts in 2014 are summarized in Table 4.
 The amount of the study grant was indexed starting from August 2014.
-Additionally, new higher level students, who have started their studies in August 2014 or later, are entitled to higher amounts of study grant.
-These amounts are summarized in Table 4.
+Additionally, new higher level students, who started their studies in August 2014 or later, are entitled to higher amounts of study grant.
+These amounts are summarized in Tables 5 and 6.
 The study grant is paid only for study months.